zkc/Lunch-r/README.md

 (the 'r' is pronounced like a pirate)

 #### Live Alpha: https://lunch-r.herokuapp.com/new
 Note, this is predominately a mobile-only app.
-The UI design is intended to make it as easy as possible to use on mobile.
+The UI design is intended to make it as easy and fast as possible to use on mobile.

 ## Usage:
 - Enter your group's starting location.